thomassangrey/Flake/README.md

 # Flake
 A package to explore and nudge a one-dimensional lake model based on FLake (Mironov D.V., 2008)

+The flake simulator (authored by Mironov in Fortran) is driven by a set of analysis scripts (authored by Sangrey in Python)

 Flake requires meteorological forcing to compute necessary lw/sw atmospherical fluxes and sensible heat fluxes.
 Minimum meteorological inputs are: